 The Grand Canyon is one of America’s national treasures, and is on many people’s Bucket List from around the world.
 Arizona is the home of this magnificent canyon that was carved out by the Colorado River six million years ago, or sixteen million years ago, whichever study that you agree with.
 However long it took, the Grand Canyon is an incredible site to visit while road tripping through Arizona.

 The Grand Canyon National Park became a UNESCO World Heritage Site in 1983.

 If you are debating which rim to visit, both are terrific although the most popular is the National Park- South Rim, outside of Flagstaff.
-If you have time, I suggest to visit both as they are worth the trips!
+If you have time, I suggest you visit both as they are worth the trips.

 Grand Canyon National Park – South Rim

 The Grand Canyon National Park outside of Flagstaff is one of America’s most popular, and visited sites with tourists from around the globe.
 It is a very well maintained park, and visitor friendly with shuttle buses, plenty of parking, water stations, and a Visitor Center.